andvsilva/data_science_journey/AudioToText/dashboard/README.md

 ### Dashboard with Streamlit

-Below we have a picture of the dashboard (**Youtube Audio Downloader & Transcriber**) I am working on to just make the download and transcription with AI tool for get the main points from the text.
+Below we have a picture of the dashboard (**Youtube Audio Downloader & Transcriber**) I am working on to just make the download and transcription with AI tool to get the main points from the text.
 ![](./images/dashboard_audiototext.png)

 ## **Acknowledgments**